 Certain transport expenses and alimonies are deductible from the taxable income.
-An earned income relief for expenses for e.g. allowance for extra costs of living, subscriptions to professional associations and necessary business literature is granted, if the total amount exceeds DKK 6,300 (2020) per year.
+An earned income relief for expenses for e.g. allowance for extra costs of living, subscriptions to professional associations and necessary business literature is granted, if the total amount exceeds DKK 7,000 per year.

-Furthermore, a deduction of a maximum of DKK 39,400 in 2020 in the taxable income is granted for employed persons.
+Furthermore, a deduction of a maximum of DKK 45,100 in the taxable income is granted for employed persons.